 Another wonderful thing is that cakes and breads freeze really well.
 Not one more than the other but all of them.
 Even moist coffee cake.

-Moist coffee cake isn’t something a person thinks of when they think of coffee cake.
+A moist coffee cake isn’t something a person thinks of when they think of coffee cake.
 A person tends to think on the heavier dryer side of a cake.
 But as you can see from the photos that this isn’t mandatory.

 It is absolutely achievable and has proven to be sought after since the internet has come into our lives.
 Moist coffee cake is a highly searched phrase and now we can have it vegan.